ipfabric/docs/docs/IP_Fabric_Settings/user_management/sso.md

+---
+description: The IP Fabric system Engineers will setup the SSO configuration as it is complex to implement.
+---

 # Single Sign On (SSO)

 IP Fabric uses [Dex (A Federated OpenID Connect Provider)](https://dexidp.io/) for **Single Sign On (SSO) Authentication**.